OLLI FAQ

 OLLI classes are held in-person and online.

 In-person classes are held face-to-face in a university classroom or an off-campus instructional space, or is a class that includes a field trip.
-A release of liability form is required for all field trip classes and some physical activity classes.

 For classes that require a Cal Poly Humboldt campus parking permit, a permit is included with your registration.
 After you register for a class, watch your email for the class enrollment confirmation, which provides instructions and a parking code.
 You may pick up your permit at a parking pay station before you park.
 See campus maps.